Pressure Sore Compensation Claims

 Get in touch with our pressure sore claims solicitors

-If you or a loved one have suffered from pressure sores and they were not diagnosed or treated properly, our medical negligence lawyers can advise you on whether you are eligible to claim compensation.
+If you or a loved one has suffered from pressure sores and they were not diagnosed or treated properly, our medical negligence lawyers can advise you on whether you are eligible to claim compensation.

 Our lawyers work with individuals across England and Wales from our offices surrounding Bristol and South Gloucestershire, in Bedminster, Bishopston, Bristol city centre, Kingswood and Thornbury.
 We also offer a no-obligation initial meeting.

-To speak to an expert in our medical negligence team about a pressure sore negligence claim, call us on 0117 325 2929 or fill out our online enquiry form.
+To speak to an expert in our Medical Negligence team about a pressure sore negligence claim, call us on 0117 325 2929 or fill out our online enquiry form.